 This is where a smart building can have an impact.
 Numerous alternatives are starting to appear on the market, but few solutions have experience of this.
 The environment, budget, type of communications protocol and vendor lock-in are the unknown factors and the big issues for this market.

-A 10% increase in employee productivity can mean millions for companies, this is reasonably easy to achieve with the right infrastructure.
+A 10% increase in employee productivity can save millions of Euro’s for companies, this is reasonably easy to achieve with the right infrastructure.

 The indoor temperature and lighting conditions influence the performance of employees.
 Furthermore, the optimal indoor temperature (21°C) and lighting conditions (1000 lux) benefit the performance, health and productivity of office-based employees (source: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4591743/)